 So you want to start writing on Substack but don’t know where to start?

 I created my Substack account back in 2021.
 Let it slumber a bit.
-But now I’m going all in again.
-I’m gathering hundreds of new subscribers each month on Substack.
+But went all in again a few months ago.
+As a result, I’m gathering hundreds of new subscribers and readers each month.

 Here are the best tips to get started.